erhimeakpo/Zoom/README.md

 4. Select any interval.
 IE Weekly, every Monday, Tuesday, and Friday.
 5. Click "Ok", then switch to the "Actions" tab and select "New"
 6. By default it will be on Start a program, all you need to do is add the path of the "class.bat" file.
-In order avoid some errors, I use a bat file to start the script.
+7. In the "Conditions" tab, enable "Wake the computer to run this task" In order avoid some errors, I use a bat file to start the script.